Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis

-For non-selection models, the normalizing constant equals to $1$ (i.e., no mismatch between the distributions) and the models therefore cannot predict any missing studies.
+For non-selection models, the normalizing constant equals $1$ (i.e., no mismatch between the distributions) and the models therefore cannot predict any missing studies.
 Because \texttt{RoBMA} constrains the relative publication weight for statistically non-significant results to be at most $1$, the expected number of missing studies may be positively biased (it is non-negative).
 Note that this model-based estimate of the expected number of missing studies differs from fail-safe N \citep{rosenthal1979file}, which asks how many unpublished null results would render the pooled effect size estimate non-significant.\footnote{The \texttt{RoBMA} function allows fixing the mean effect at $0$.
-Estimating the expected number of missing studies under this constraint returns the number of missing studies under the null hypothesis given the fitted publication-bias model.}
+Estimating the expected number of missing studies under this constraint returns the number of missing studies under the null hypothesis given the fitted publication bias model.}

-Returning to the simulated datasets; when publication bias is absent, RoBMA estimates an EDR of $0.27$, 95\% CI $[0.24, 0.30]$ which implies a FDR of $0.14$, 95\% CI $[0.12, 0.17]$, suggesting that the majority of statistically significant results were obtained with a real effect.
-The estimated number of missing studies is $3$, 95\% CI $[0, 50]$, consistent with the absence of publication bias.
-When publication bias is present, RoBMA estimates an EDR of $0.18$, 95\% CI $[0.14, 0.24]$.
-The EDR contrasts with the observed discovery rate (ODR) of $0.57$ and implies that nearly 1 out of 4 statistically significant results, FDR = $0.24$, 95\% CI $[0.17, 0.32]$, could have been obtained without a real effect.
-Finally, the publication bias is further reflected in the large number of missing studies, $N_{\text{missing}} = 868$, 95\% CI $[399, 2002]$, corresponding to the simulated publication bias.